-Term Definition Biofilm A coherent cluster of bacterial cells imbedded in a biopolymer matrix, which, compared with planktonic cells, have increased tolerance to antimicrobials and resists the antimicrobial properties of host defence 9 Colonisation Microbial multiplication in or on the wound without an overt immunological host reaction 9 Contamination Microbial ingress into the wound without growth and division 10 Endpoint The occurrence of a disease, symptom, sign, or laboratory abnormality that constitutes the target outcomes of a clinical trial 11 Hyperbaric oxygen therapy (HBOT) Exposing the whole body to pressure exceeding I absolute atmosphere (ATA) when patient breathes pure oxygen, which is transferred with circulation to all body tissues Нурохіа Inappropriately low availability of molecular oxygen Infection Invasion and multiplication of microorganisms in body tissues, evoking an inflammatory responsible (systemic and/or local) and causing local signs of inflammation, tissue destruction, and fever.
-Perhaps worth noting that definitions of wound infection vary, but that diagnosis is based of signs and symptoms?
-Outcome Documentation of the effectiveness of health-care services and the end results of patient care Reactive oxygen species (ROS) Reactive molecules containing oxygen Resource use The total amount of resources actually consumed, compared against the amount of resources planned for a specific process 12 Topical oxygen therapy (TOT) The administration of oxygen applied topically over injured tissue by either continuous delivery or pressurised systems Wound cleansing Removing harmful substances (for example, microorganisms, cell debris, and soiling, from the withat the healing process is not delayed/hindered or to reduce the risk of infection 10 ufficient availability of molecular oxygen (O_2) is essential for proper wound healing and it has long been recognised that development of non-healing wounds is more frequent when partial pressure of O_2 (pO_2) in the wound is below a critical hypoxic threshold level.
-Hypoxia may result when consumption of O_2 supersedes the delivery of O_2 .
-Poor blood perfusion is traditionally associated with reduced supply of O_2 leading to hypoxia in wounds, which can lead to deficient healing, but the depletion of O_2 resulting from the biological activities within the wound may also contribute significantly to the availability of O_2 .
-1,14
+Term Definition Biofilm A coherent cluster of bacterial cells imbedded in a biopolymer matrix, which, compared with planktonic cells, have increased tolerance to antimicrobials and resists the antimicrobial properties of host defence Colonisation Microbial multiplication in or on the wound without an overt immunological host reaction Contamination Microbial ingress into the wound without growth and division Endpoint The occurrence of a disease, symptom, sign, or laboratory abnormality that constitutes the target outcomes of a clinical trial Hyperbaric oxygen therapy (HBOT) Exposing the whole body to pressure exceeding I absolute atmosphere (ATA) when patient breather pure oxygen, which is transferred with circulation to all body tissues Hypoxia Inappropriately low availability of molecular oxygen Infection Invasion and multiplication of microorganisms in body tissues, evoking an inflammatory response (systemic and/or local) and causing local signs of inflammation, tissue destruction, and fever.
+It is perhaps worth noting that definitions of wound infection vary, but that diagnosis is based on clinical signs and symptoms?
+Outcome Documentation of the effectiveness of health-care services and the end results of patient care Reactive oxygen species (ROS) Reactive molecules containing oxygen Resource use The total amount of resources actually consumed, compared against the amount of resources planne for a specific process Topical oxygen therapy (TOT) The administration of oxygen applied topically over injured tissue by either continuous delivery or pressurised systems Wound cleansing Removing harmful substances (for example, microorganisms, cell debris, and soiling, from the wound, so that the healing process is not delayed/hindered or to reduce the risk of infection